Canadian Women’s Hockey League adding expansion team in China

 The CWHL, which operates on a modest budget, says the new team will bring in new sponsorship dollars from Chinese businesses.

-Kunlan Red Star is led by two wealthy businessmen who are passionate about hockey.
+Kunlun Red Star is led by two wealthy businessmen who are passionate about hockey – both in attendance on Monday.
 Xiaoyu Zhao is a long-time banking executive, and Billy Ngok is a Chinese oil and gas investor who also famously bought the Sergio Tacchini clothing label out of bankruptcy and turned a big profit.

+“We are confident Chinese women will one day make it to the top of women’s hockey,” Zhao told the crowd, adding that KRS hopes to have two CWHL teams in the near future.

 The management group has numerous projects on the go to develop hockey in China.
 It plans to send two Chinese youth teams to play in North American leagues – a girls’ squad to New England and a boys’ team to Toronto.
 It is also building new rinks all over China, working to add hockey to the school curriculum and scouring the planet for hockey players with Chinese heritage who may be eligible for Team China.

-“China is going to become a hockey power some day,” said MacPherson during an interview in Toronto.
-“It’s not a matter of if but a matter of when.”
+“China is going to become a hockey power some day,” MacPherson said during an interview in Toronto.
+“It’s not a matter of if, but a matter of when.”

 “These businessmen seem like honest guys and they love the sport – and they impress me because they want to do it now, and I love that,” Esposito told The Globe while in Toronto for Monday’s announcement.
 “These men have hockey as a passion, and they’ve got the wherewithal to make it happen, so I believe they will make it happen.”

 The new CWHL team will play its home games at Shenzhen Universiade Sports Centre.

-MacPherson said every opposing team will make one trip each to China, staying for a full week and playing three games per trip.
-The Red Star will travel to North America for two weeks at a time and play multiple road games on each trip.
+MacPherson projected that every opposing team will make one trip each to China, staying for a full week and playing three games a trip.
+Red Star will travel to North America for two weeks at a time and play multiple road games on each trip.
 He added that KRS will help subsidize their opponents’ travel costs to China.

 The league faces competition for players from the U.S-based National Women’s Hockey League.
-The NWHL started out paying its athletes between $10,000 and $26,000 (U.S.) in its 2015 debut season, but has since had to reduce salaries due to poor ticket sales.
+The NWHL started out paying its athletes between $10,000 (U.S.) and $26,000 in its 2015 debut season, but has since had to reduce salaries due to poor ticket sales.

 This season, the CWHL will be missing many of its star players, as Canadian and U.S. Olympians will report to their national team training camps before the 2018 Olympics.